 Asylum is the protection of people that have suffered persecution in their country of origin or that fear persecution in the future in their home country due to a protected reason: race, religion, nationality, political opinion, a particular social group, etc. Individuals that may have taken a stand against gangs, organized crime, human rights activists, children that have survived interfamily violence, sexual orientation, minorities.

-Our job was to ask if they had consulted an immigration attorney in order to assess their potential request for asylum.
+As volunteers, our job was to ask the migrants if they had consulted an immigration attorney in order to assess their potential request for asylum.
 If the answer was no, we would briefly explain the asylum process, and encourage them to speak with one of the volunteer attorneys.
 We handed out fliers with the legal definition of asylum, and invited them to come to Enclave Caracol for a legal workshop that would cover the asylum process, followed by individual consultations.

 Individual legal consultations focused on the following questions: